MicrosoftDocs/iis-docs/iis/get-started/planning-for-security/how-to-use-locking-in-iis-configuration.md

 ---
-title: "How to Use Locking in IIS 7.0 Configuration | Microsoft Docs"
+title: "How to Use Locking in IIS 7.0 Configuration"
 author: rick-anderson
 description: "This document explains how to lock and unlock configuration on the server.
-You will learn what settings the application-level configuration files can overrid..." ms.author: iiscontent
+You will learn what settings the application-level configuration files can overrid..." ms.date: 11/22/2007 ms.assetid: e4e4adc6-2b26-431a-aead-f7632ccc8f07 msc.legacyurl: /learn/get-started/planning-for-security/how-to-use-locking-in-iis-configuration msc.type: authoredcontent
-manager: soshir
-ms.date: 11/22/2007
-ms.topic: article
-ms.assetid: e4e4adc6-2b26-431a-aead-f7632ccc8f07
-ms.technology: iis
-ms.prod: iis
-msc.legacyurl: /learn/get-started/planning-for-security/how-to-use-locking-in-iis-configuration
-msc.type: authoredcontent
 ---